 Also, a disadvantage with riding a bike for such long hours is that we cannot do any sports activities or any physical activities which demand more energy (unless we choose to stay in one place for a very long time).
 That’s the reason even though I read all the articles and collated all the info, we did not plan to go trekking in Coorg.

 All we do is relax at the end of a bike ride, and head to explore the city where we stay.

 Mostly we go sightseeing the famous places and chill in restaurants, eat the local cuisine and enjoy the vacation.

 So with that clarity, we planned one and only activity apart from our regular leisure and sightseeing activity – Spend time with Elephants in Dubare Elephant Camp.
 It did not go well as we planned, read my travel disappointment story in Dubare elephant camp here.

 In the above link, I have given some very detail you need to know about Dubare elephant camp activities, timings, entry fee and rafting.

 Disappointment aside, we had a good time – visiting Namdroling Monastery Golden Temple (also Cauvery Nisargadama), riding around the places near Madikeri (mainly Raja’s seat and Abbey falls), enjoying local food and coffee, clicking lots of pics and making memories.
 Here are the pics.

 And neither did we buy Coorg spices nor Coorg coffee because we are limited by luggage space, would love to buy some in our next trip.
-We use travel “Saddle Bags” like in the pic below and tank bag – so we can travel freely without any pain of carrying backpacks the whole time.
-This is the best pic I could find in my gallery, will upload a good pic soon.
-Also, I will share you the Amazon link for good view and price if you have the plan to buy any.
+We use travel “Saddle Bags” like in the pic below and a tank bag – so we can travel freely without any pain of carrying backpacks the whole time.

 Now you can plan for Coorg places to visit in one day or two days with the help of the above article links.